List of Hollyoaks characters introduced in 2023: Miley Carson

-Miley Carson, played by Avy Berry, was a young girl who was fostered by Scott Drinkwell (Ross Adams), who first appeared in Episode 6090, which originally aired on 14 April 2023.
+Miley Carson, played by Avy Berry, is introduced as a young girl who was fostered by Scott Drinkwell (Ross Adams), who first appeared in Episode 6090, which originally aired on 14 April 2023.
 Scott had been informed last minute that he was receiving an emergency placement, not long before he found his former foster daughter, Vicky Grant (Anya Lawrence), living rough.
 The placement was a success, however this caused Vicky to feel upset as she felt Scott was moving on from her.

 In November 2023, Scott was prepared to adopt Vicky and form a family unit with her, Miley and Maxine Minniver (Nikki Sanderson), when he received the news that Miley's father was released from prison.
 In June 2024, Miley's father passed all the inspections and gained full custody of her and she left to live with him in Episode 6402, which aired on 21 June 2024.

 Dillon Ray

 Dillon Ray, played by Nathaniel Dass, made his first appearance on 21 April 2023.
 Although casting details were not announced about the character, details on Dillon were shared by Hollyoaks executive producer Lucy Allan in an interview with Digital Spy on 11 January 2023.
 Dillon is the nephew of established character Misbah Maalik (Harvey Virdi) and it was stated that his arrival would cause Lucas Hay (Oscar Curtis) to begin questioning his sexuality.

 Speaking about Dillon's entrance, Virdi said: "Dillon is a ball of energy – he's loud, mischievous and dresses like a rock star.
 It turns out he's been expelled from school, and Misbah knows that Dillon's mother won't be happy about that.
 There are layers to uncover about Dillon as time goes on – he has a big, loud front, but Misbah starts to see a different side [to him].
 It's just what the family needs [after Shaq's exit]."
 Dass also teased "potential romances" to come about for the character.

+In 2025, Dass received a nomination in the "Soaps - Best Actor" category the Digital Spy Reader Awards.
+Dillon and Frankie's exploitation storyline was also nominated for "Best Soap Storyline".